Morifingk/HUE_Sample_Project/README.md

 ## Software and Tools:
 - Jupyter notebook
 - AWS(Amazon Web Services)
-- PostgresSQL
+- PostgresSQL and pgAdmin 6.8
+- Libraries/Dependencies
+   - Pandas
+   - Numpy
+   - SqlAlchemy
+   - Psycopg2
-- pgAdmin
+   - SciKitLearn

-## Exploratory Data Analysis:
+# Exploratory Data Analysis:
+## Data Cleaning

+The EDA to the Jupyter notebook can be accessed here